10 Best Bad & Fair Credit Car Loans

 What to watch out for with bad credit auto loans

 • Extremely long loan terms.
 Some lenders offer bad credit car loan terms of over 7 years that can accrue major interest over time.
-Sure, the monthly payments will be lower, but if it’s not absolutely necessary, you should avoid longer terms to save money.
+Sure, the monthly payments will be lower, but if it’s not absolutely necessary, avoid longer terms to save money.

 • Being unprepared.
-Check your credit score before you do any car shopping to avoid applying for loans you’re unlikely to get approval for.
+Check your credit score before you do any car shopping to avoid applying for loans you’re unlikely to get approved for.
 Each full application requires a hard pull on your credit, which can hurt your credit score.
 Once you know what interest rates you can qualify for with your credit score, you can better compare your options.

-Alternatives to car financing with bad credit
+Alternatives to bad credit car loans

 • Apply for a guarantor/cosigned loan.
 If you can’t qualify for a traditional car loan on your own, you can ask a family member or close friend to cosign on your loan and act as a guarantor.
 The catch?
 If you default on payments, your guarantor will have to pick up your loan, so make sure they’re aware of what they’re committing to.
 Both of your credit scores will take a hit if you default on your loan.

-• A personal loan instead of a bad credit auto loan.
+• Get a personal loan instead of a bad credit auto loan.
 You can also work with your bank or an online lender to secure a personal loan you can use to purchase a new car.
 Your personal loan can be secured, using one of your assets as security, or it can be unsecured with a higher interest rate.

 Bottom line

-Bad credit car loans are available in Canada to those with less-than-perfect credit or even no credit history.
+Bad credit car loans in Canada are available to those with less-than-perfect credit or even no credit history.
 Compare your options to finance a car with bad credit and get pre-approval to narrow down the best deal.
 Before you sign on the dotted line, make sure you can afford the repayments and understand the total cost of your car loan.

-Frequently asked questions about bad credit auto loans
+Frequently asked questions

 Go to site